vpdb/server/src/app/vpinball/README.md

 - two "cup" types
 - two "hole" types
-- a Williams type kicker
+- a Williams kicker
-- a Gottlieb type kicker
+- a Gottlieb kicker

 ### Gates

 Gates come with a wire mesh and a bracket mesh.
 The bracket can be optionally hidden.
 There are a few types of gates:

-- a "normal" wire gate and a rectangular once
+- a "normal" and a rectangular wire gate
-- a "normal" and rectangular plate gate
+- a "normal" and a rectangular plate gate

 ### Spinners